lochuynh298/amazon_project/README.md

 ```
 ![image](https://github.com/user-attachments/assets/057c2db3-b7ac-4053-8085-7158d76ff580)

-💡
+💡 Interesting Alabama only sell Electronic Need to takle this point.
+In addition, we can get to know more each category has sold in each state

-7. Customer Lifetime Value (CLTV)
-Calculate the total value of orders placed by each customer over their lifetime.
-Challenge: Rank customers based on their CLTV.
+#### Query 7️⃣:  Customer Lifetime Value (CLTV) Calculate the total value of orders placed by each customer over their lifetime./ Challenge: Rank customers based on their CLTV.

 ```sql
 SELECT